makinacorpus/drupalindustry.recipe.drush/README.txt

     cd simplydrupal-distribution

-* Execute bin/bootstrap => initializes distribution tools, such as drush
+* Execute bin/bootstrap => initializes distribution tools, such as drush.
+* Execute bin/build => downloads the project and runs drush_make.
+At this
+  stage, you get a "Drupal distribution" in www/.
-* Execute bin/install => deploys the distribution and the project on your system
+* Visit the www/install.php file with a browser or execute bin/install => configures the distribution and the project on your system

 Activate script: extend current shell environment
 =================================================